-49 Notices requiring disclosure
+49 Notices requiring disclosure.
+U.K.

-- (1) This section applies where any protected information- - (a) has come into the possession of any person by means of the exercise of a statutory power to seize, detain, inspect, search or otherwise to interfere with documents or other property, or is likely to do so; - (b) has come into the possession of any person by means of the exercise of any statutory power to intercept communications, or is likely to do so; - (c) has come into the possession of any person by means of the exercise of any power conferred by an authorisation under section 22(3) or under Part II, or as a result of the giving of a notice under section 22(4), or is likely to do so; - (d) has come into the possession of any person as a result of having been provided or disclosed in pursuance of any statutory duty (whether or not one arising as a result of a request for information), or is likely to do so; or - (e) has, by any other lawful means not involving the exercise of statutory powers, come into the possession of any of the intelligence services, the police or the customs and excise, or is likely so to come into the possession of any of those services, the police or the customs and excise. - (2) If any person with the appropriate permission under Schedule 2 believes, on reasonable grounds- - (a) that a key to the protected information is in the possession of any person,
+- (1) This section applies where any protected information- - (a) has come into the possession of any person by means of the exercise of a statutory power to seize, detain, inspect, search or otherwise to interfere with documents or other property, or is likely to do so; - (b) has come into the possession of any person by means of the exercise of any statutory power to intercept communications [FI or obtain secondary data from communications], or is likely to do so; - (c) has come into the possession of any person by means of the exercise of any power conferred by an authorisation under [F2 section 22(3) [F3 or (3B)] or under Part II][F2 Part 3 of the Investigatory Powers Act 2016 or Part 2 of this Act], or as a result of the giving of a notice [F4 under section 22(4)][F4 in pursuance of an authorisation under Part 3 of the Act of 2016 or as the result of the issue of a warrant under Chapter 2 of Part 6 of the Act of 2016], or is likely to do so; - (d) has come into the possession of any person as a result of having been provided or disclosed in pursuance of any statutory duty (whether or not one arising as a result of a request for information), or is likely to do so; or - (e) has, by any other lawful means not involving the exercise of statutory powers, come into the possession of any of the intelligence services, the police, [F5the National Crime Agency] F6... or [F7Her Majesty's Revenue and Customs], or is likely so to come into the possession of any of those services, the police, [F5the National Crime Agency] F6... or [F7Her Majesty's Revenue and Customs].

-- (b) that the imposition of a disclosure requirement in respect of the protected information is- - (i) necessary on grounds falling within subsection (3), or - (ii) necessary for the purpose of securing the effective exercise or proper performance by any public authority of any statutory power or statutory duty, - (c) that the imposition of such a requirement is proportionate to what is sought to be achieved by its imposition, and - (d) that it is not reasonably practicable for the person with the appropriate permission to obtain possession of the protected information in an intelligible form without the giving of a notice under this section, the person with that permission may, by notice to the person whom he believes to have possession of the key, impose a disclosure requirement in respect of the protected information.
+- (2) If any person with the appropriate permission under Schedule 2 believes, on reasonable grounds- - (a) that a key to the protected information is in the possession of any person, - (b) that the imposition of a disclosure requirement in respect of the protected information is- - (i) necessary on grounds falling within subsection (3), or - (ii) necessary for the purpose of securing the effective exercise or proper performance by any public authority of any statutory power or statutory duty, - (c) that the imposition of such a requirement is proportionate to what is sought to be achieved by its imposition, and - (d) that it is not reasonably practicable for the person with the appropriate permission to obtain possession of the protected information in an intelligible form without the giving of a notice under this section, the person with that permission may, by notice to the person whom he believes to have possession of the key, impose a disclosure requirement in respect of the protected information.